 Is it possible to set up a VPN on Apple TV?
 The short answer is “no”.
 Apple doesn’t allow for VPN configurations on the Apple TV.
-However, if you’re wanting to stream content from Netflix, Hulu or any other geo-restricted service, there is another option: Smart DNS.
+However, if you’re wanting to stream content from Netflix, Disney+, Hulu or any other geo-restricted service, there is another option: Smart DNS.
 Here’s a quick setup tutorial for your Apple TV.

-I’m going to walk you through a simple 3-step process to configure your Apple TV to stream geo-restricted content.
+I’m going to walk you through a simple 3-step process to configure your Apple TV to stream geoblocked content.
 You have the option of either watching my brief video tutorial below or scrolling down to browse the screenshots.

 *Note: Some of the links found is this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of these services.
 I don’t recommend anything I don’t personally use, however, and I work with each provider to offer exclusive discounts for you, such as 3 months of free service with ExpressVPN.

-Take a moment to watch the walkthrough video below, or scroll down to read the full tutorial.
+Take a moment to watch the walk-through video below, or scroll down to read the full tutorial.

-Get weekly online security tips when you subscribe to VPNVideoReviews on YouTube!
+Get weekly online security tips when you subscribe to All Things Secured on YouTube!

-Step 1: Create a DDNS Hostname (IMPORTANT)
+- Create a DDNS Hostname (IMPORTANT)